Health Warnings | Ngā whakatūpatotanga

 Algal blooms

-A number of lakes in the Rotorua area (such as Lake Rotoehu, Lake Okaro and Lake Rotoiti) are prone to blooms of blue-green algae that may be toxic and harmful to health.
+A number of lakes in the Rotorua area (such as Lake Rotoehu, Lake Rotorua, Lake Okaro and Lake Rotoiti) are prone to blooms of blue-green algae that may be toxic and harmful to health.
 These lakes are monitored by the Bay of Plenty Regional Council from October to March and health warnings are issued by Toi Te Ora if test results show there is a bloom of potentially toxic blue-green algae.
 However, the lakes are not monitored during the winter months and algal blooms may occur rapidly and unpredictably.
 Therefore, it’s always best to look before you leap and avoid contact with the lake water if it:

 • looks discoloured